American Humane Society’s 15th Annual Hero Dog Awards® Nominations Now Open

 The “Oscars for canines” returns to honor America’s most heroic dogs for the 15th year

-WASHINGTON, June 02, 2025 (GLOBE NEWSWIRE) -- Today, American Humane Society, the country’s first national animal welfare organization, announced the launch of its 15th annual Hero Dog Awards®.
+We are proud to mark 15 years of sharing uplifting stories about heroes on both ends of the leash.”PALM BEACH, FL, UNITED STATES, June 4, 2025 /EINPresswire.com/ -- American Humane Society, the country’s first national animal welfare organization, announced the launch of its 15th annual Hero Dog Awards®.
 This nationwide search celebrates the most courageous and inspiring dogs from across the country.

 Past honorees have been ordinary dogs that do extraordinary things, including serving on the frontlines as working and military dogs, saving lives, assisting their human companions, and contributing significantly to the wellbeing of people everywhere.